Repairing Betrayal: A Neurobiological and Attachment-Based Approach for Couples

 • Overview of the neurobiological impact on the amygdala, prefrontal cortex, hypothalamic-pituitary-adrenal axis, and hippocampus

-Live Webinar 2: First Steps in Therapy - Investigation and Structure (90 minutes)
+Module 2: First Steps in Therapy - Investigation and Structure (90 minutes)

 • Detecting defensiveness, gaslighting, and withholding